Ok, so you bought a straight razor, and at some point, you figured out that you need to maintain it with a strop.

 From The Firehouse

-“I was going through 5 to 7 razors a month, but when I switched to a straight razor,now all I need to do it strop every few shaves.
+“I was going through 5 to 7 razors a month, but when I switched to a straight razor, now all I need to do is strop every few shaves.
 It has saved me HUNDREDS of dollars.”

-Just a few strokes on Blue Eel returns any dull blade to its original sharpness—no stone or file required.
+Just a few strokes on our Blue Eel Strop returns any dull blade to its original sharpness—no stone or file required.

 Need some courage to shave your head?
 See our video here where Justin Bravo shaves his head on camera.

 Our signature series Blue Eel Strop is a beautiful addition to any kit.
 Beautiful, elegant leather + thick blue canvas and quality connectivity brass.